 - or arthritis of unclear origins,

-- erosive spondyloarthropathy (chronic joint disease) particularly in patients with the history of chronic diarrhoea, anaemia or associated autoimmune disorders (type 1 diabetes mellitus or autoimmune thyroid issues),
+- erosive spondyloarthropathy (chronic joint disease) particularly in patients with a history of chronic diarrhea, anemia, or associated autoimmune disorders (type 1 diabetes mellitus or autoimmune thyroid issues),

 - and in women with secondary amenorrhea or early menopause.

-Further that a long-life gluten-free diet in these patients results in the alleviation of metabolic related joint and muscle problems, in reduced requirements of analgesic and anti-inflammatory drugs as well as in reduced risks of fracture.1
+The good news about this research is, as stated above, the recommendation that: A long-life gluten-free diet in these patients results in the alleviation of metabolic-related joint and muscle problems, in reduced requirements of analgesic and anti-inflammatory drugs as well as in reduced risks of fracture.

 Not all joint pain is driven by Celiac Disease

-As mentioned above Celiac Disease and gluten intolerance is underdiagnosed in many difficult to treat joint pain patients.
+As mentioned above, celiac disease and gluten intolerance are underdiagnosed in many difficult-to-treat joint pain patients.
 However, just as it is under-diagnosed, self-diagnosis and starting a gluten-free diet may not be the answer to all joint pain.

-A November 2017 paper in the Annals of medicine entitled: “Gluten-related disorders: certainties, questions and doubts” comes from Italian researchers and gives this warning:
+A November 2017 paper in the Annals of Medicine entitled: “Gluten-related disorders: certainties, questions and doubts” (6) comes from Italian researchers and gives this warning: